historic-trails/website/docs/sites/Fort-larned.md

 {% include figure.html
   class="img-right"
   width="33%"
-  caption="This image depict a train traveling the recencently compleate santa fe railroad" src="images/Fort-lennard-md.jpg"
+  caption=" a train traveling the recencently compleate santa fe railroad" src="images/Fort-lennard-md.jpg"
 %}
 In the forts twilight years as a U.S military institution it provided protection for workers on the construction of the Santa Fe rail road in 1872.
 The forts troops would patrol the areas under construction instead of the trail.
 Once the rail road was completed the fort began to lose its relevance as goods and travelers would begin to choose traveling by train over traveling the trail.
 Due to its purpose no longer being needed, the fort operated for an additional six years when it was abandoned in 1878.
 The property was then auctioned off as army surplus in 1883.